 When you think of October what do you think of?
-Do you think of ghost, goblins, and children laughing and running through the street poised to ring the door bell and yell, “Trick-or-Treat!”?
+Do you think of ghosts, goblins, and children laughing and running through the street poised to ring the doorbell and yell, “Trick-or-Treat!”?
 October often brings up these thoughts and images in my own mind.
 October also reminds me of a very important cause “Breast Cancer Awareness”.
 From football to the internet with just one simple color we are reminded about breast cancer and the millions that it affects from victims and survivors to current patients and family members.

 It is rare to meet a person that hasn’t been affected in some way by breast cancer.
 I can easily name three people that I know that have had Breast Cancer.
-One is still alive and a survivor today, one has past but won her battle, and one passed due to losing her fight against breast cancer.
+One is still alive and a survivor today, one has passed but won her battle, and one passed due to losing her fight against breast cancer.
 The last person was my grandmother.

 I can’t remember how long my grandmother had cancer, when she beat it, or when it came back.
 I do know that on a quiet night in January 1991 I got the call that she had passed away.
 I was in high school at the time and never really thought much about her breast cancer, she was my grandmother and would one day be my children’s great grandmother and the possible outcome.
 She was a fighter, a hospital volunteer, my grandmother, and the nicest person I knew.
 Sadly my children will never get the chance to know her and her beautiful spirit.
 She died at a time when the odds of fighting breast cancer were not what they are today.
 Thanks to donations and awareness the chance of beating breast cancer has risen tremendously.